cfrioux/outreach/README.md

 If a genome holds one of such sequences, then we can assume the corresponding bacterium has the ability to execute the matching reaction.

 Alignment of sequences will be carried out by the attendees as in the picture below.
+There is a misalignment for one of the genes on a bacterial genome.
+Originally this is typo but it actually can be quite nice to talk about reality with misalignments that can occur because of mutations.

 ![ A photo showing pieces of paper on which genetic sequences correspondind to reads are printed.
 Each read has an identifier.
 Four of the reads are assembled together using overlaps between them.
 This reconstructs a part of the genome, and the rest would be obtained by overlapping the remaining reads.](metagenomics_and_metabolic_modelling/pictures/genome_annotation.jpeg "Material used for genome annotation unplugged")